ngrlearningjourney/furniture_analysis_dashboard/README.md

 ## Metrics

-The dashboard analyzes the following metrics:
+The dashboard and the analysis focusing on following metrics:

 - Customer Rating
 - Order Count